givingjar/blog.givingjar.org/_posts/2016-12-21-charity-spotlight-refugee-development-center.md

 If you want to learn more about [Refugee Development Center][1], you can reach them by clicking one of the buttons below.

-{% include web-links.html home="http://www.refugeedevelopmentcenter.org/" facebook="RefugeeDevelopmentCenter" twitter="RDCLansing" youtube="user/RDCLansing" %}
+{% include web-links.html home="http://www.refugeedevelopmentcenter.org/" facebook="RefugeeDevelopmentCenter" twitter="RDCLansing" youtube="user/RDCLansing" instagram="rdclansing" %}

 ###### Photographs courtesy of [Refugee Development Center][1].